Information for Visiting Astronomers

 - When arriving at Paranal

-Much of the important information regarding your stay on Paranal is summarised on the Paranal Site Information and Logistics page.
+Much of the important information regarding your stay on Paranal is summarised on the Paranal Site Information, Logistics and Safety page.
+Please pay particular attention to the Safety recommendations on that page.

 You will have two nights on Paranal prior to the start of your run, in order to finalize your observation strategy and your observation blocks together with your operation specialist / support astronomer and your night astronomer.